tathan08/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
+* has a need to filter contacts based on certain criteria
+* needs to compare contacts based on certain criteria
+* needs to view and add appointments to schedules of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions